FractalBlocks/Fractal.js/readme.md

 What are missing for this repo:

-- Implement granular log option for modules
 - Implement pouchdb integration example
 - Document granular log option for modules
 - Implement and document serviceTest (FEATURE)
 - Implement _error task and attach it by default, this can be done all app error handling
+- Implement register of modules definitions and dispose them when dispose engine (MEMORY)
+- Implement a way to attach disposables to module definitions
 - Implement names for all the modules and examples
 - Implement tests in TESTS.md and document all TODOs
 - Implement an example of whole service pattern, serviceTest module and API definitions